The Covid-19 self-isolation support scheme is ending on 30 June 2022

 However, they would be allowed to claim for a second period of self-isolation if it began after the first period had ended on 14 November.

 How many times can a person apply for a self-isolation payment?

 Some people could be asked to self-isolate by TTP more than once but there is a cap on the number of payments under this scheme:

-In every case, no payment can be made unless you have been told to self-isolate by TTP or from the 1st February 2021 the NHS APP.
+In every case, no payment can be made unless you have been told to self-isolate by TTP.
 The Council will check that this has happened.

-Close contacts can claim twice (if they are told to self-isolate more than once), as long as they meet the eligibility criteria for each individual claim and their periods of self-isolation do not overlap.
+You can apply for a maximum of 6 awards, 3 as a parent/carer and 3 as an individual who is required to self-isolate as long as the eligibility criteria is met for each individual claim and the periods of self-isolation do not overlap.

 More detailed information about the scheme can be found at: Self Isolation Support Scheme